 Can ARMD Be Treated?

 A certain type of macular degeneration called “wet” ARMD can develop abnormal blood vessel membranes that hemorrhage, causing sudden central vision loss.
-This type of macular degeneration needs prompt treatment and can benefit from two remarkable medications called Avastin and Lucentis that one of our experienced physicians is able to painlessly administer.
+This type of macular degeneration needs prompt treatment and can benefit from remarkable medications like Eylea, Avastin and Lucentis that one of our experienced physicians is able to administer to help your vision.

-If you have macular degeneration or if you are tired of traveling long distances to get your monthly Avastin/Lucentis injections, call 866-770-2020 for your personalized evaluation.
+If you have macular degeneration or if you are tired of traveling long distances to get your monthly treatments, call 866-770-2020 for your personalized evaluation.